 If there’s a second constant in my life, it’s self-doubt.
 It’s the frenemy to all creative people, for as much as it hinders us, how different might we be if that voice shut up forever?
 I gave up on all those projects and dozens more, and I still wonder whether this blog will ever have a true point, because I wonder whether I’ll ever be a proper writer.

 I tell myself that a writer is merely one who writes — and I certainly do that.
 An author is one who creates (augere-s); I have created the rise and fall of dozens of civilizations.
 But, full disclosure: I have nothing published, for self-doubt has forbidden me from even attempting to send in my written stories.

-I am an expert on nothing, and I am not beginning this blog as an authority on anything, or even as a conglomeration of other people’s writing tips.
+I am not beginning this blog as an authority on anything, or even as a conglomeration of other people’s writing tips.
 Sometimes I’ll write about writing about speculative fiction (sci-fi, fantasy, and gothic/horror); sometimes I’ll write about how the universe looks from my tiny, insignificant little corner of perspective.

 Mostly I’ll just write, and self-doubt, and write, and change, and write some more.
 Also I have two cats and they love to cuddle, so that’s a bonus.